elemental/Elemental/doc/source/lapack-like/inversion.rst

 inversion of a symmetric positive definite matrix", in particular, the variant 2 algorithm from Fig. 9.

-If the matrix is found to not be HPD, then a :cpp:class:`NonHPDMatrixException` is thrown.
+If the matrix is found to not be HPD, then a :cpp:type:`NonHPDMatrixException` is thrown.

 .. cpp:function:: void HPDInverse( UpperOrLower uplo, Matrix<F>& A )